-ZELL, S.D. ?
-An Indiana man has been identified as the person who died Tuesday in a motorcycle crash west of Zell.
+HERMOSA, S.D. ?
+A Chandler, Arizona man has been identified as the person who died Monday night in a vehicle-pedestrian crash south of Hermosa.